 Having been a physician now for 16 years, I have had a first hand view at the variety of healthcare reforms and regulation put into place over that time.
 Most recently, the Affordable Care Act has been at the center of our attention, but it is by no means the only thing the government has done over that time.

-Today, President Trump and the Republicans are working to repeat the Affordable Care Act, and possibly replace it with something else (Something Great if you listen to Trump.)
+Today, President Trump and the Republicans are working to repeal the Affordable Care Act, and possibly replace it with something else (Something Great if you listen to Trump.)
 I have mixed feelings about this.
 I think that the ACA did some good things, but also got some things wrong.
 At its fundamental core, by forcing all people to buy healthcare through a private insurer (albeit through a government funded network), it was trying to create universal coverage.
 Unfortunately, the ACA struggled to get healthy people who would pay more than they consumed to enter the system, thus creating a system where there were often more claims than premiums.

 A middle aged man named called Joe decided in mid life that he would become a doctor.
 A former boxing instructor, Joe felt compelled to learn medicine to help his fellow man.
 Already in his 30s, he worked hard to develop the prerequisite education to enter medical school, which he did in the late 1990s.